Cockfosters

 Cockfosters is a suburb of north London to the east of Chipping Barnet, lying partly in the London Borough of Enfield and partly in the London Borough of Barnet.
 It is 10 miles (16 km) north of Charing Cross.
 Before 1965, it was in the counties of Middlesex and Hertfordshire.

-Origins and popular attractions
+History

 The name was recorded as far back as 1524 and is thought to be either the name of a family or that of a house which stood on Enfield Chase.
 One suggestion is that it was "the residence of the cock forester (or chief forester)".

-Of note in Cockfosters is Trent Park, now a country park.
-Christ Church, Cockfosters, an Anglican evangelical church, was founded in 1839.
-Christ the King, Cockfosters (Vita et Pax), a Catholic church, was founded in 1930.
-The Piccadilly line of the London Underground reached Cockfosters in 1933.
-The Cock Inn (formerly the Cock), off Cockfosters Road on Chalk Lane, opened in 1798.
+Much of early Cockfosters was built around two country estates built on land that had formerly been part of Enfield Chase before its enclosure in 1777: Beech Hill Park, built by Francis Russel and Trent Place, built by Richard Jebb.
+By 1867, a village had developed along Cockfosters Road, including Christ Church and The Cock on Chalk Lane.
+The Belomont estate, later known as Heddon Court was also built about this time.

+Cockfosters grew little until the Piccadilly Line arrived in July 1933, which brought a housebuilding boom.
+During the Second World War, Cockfosters was notable for hosting senior German prisoners of war in what became known as the "Cockfosters cage" at Trent Park.

 Education

+A number of schools are located in Cockfosters and its immediate surroundings: